reu12th/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 -   Weight: 1

-# Before you start…
+# Before we start…
 <b>Please make sure your MySQL server is in 8.0 -></b> [How to install MySQL 8.0 in Ubuntu 20.04](https://phoenixnap.com/kb/install-mysql-ubuntu-20-04)

 # Background Context
-In this project, you will link two amazing worlds: Databases and Python!
+In this project, we will link two amazing worlds: Databases and Python!

 In the first part, you will use the module `MySQLdb` to connect to a MySQL database and execute your SQL queries.